xaberus/vscode-remote-oss/README.md

 Added a new config option (`connectionToken`) to host configurations.
 Set it to a string to provide a fixed connection token.
 Alternatively, set it to boolean value `false` to completely disable connection tokens.
 The default value is `true`.
-Be ware that by saving the token in the config JSON you might compromise the little security might have initially provided.
+Be aware that by saving the token in the config JSON you might compromise the little security it might have initially provided.

 ### 0.0.1